saitejesh-cyber/trust-before-intelligence-book/manuscript/chapter_6_transparency_orchestration_layers_v1_8.md

 Layer 6 directly enables **Transparent (T)**: from 3/6 to 6/6.

-The two-point improvement reflects the shift from opaque operations to complete visibility:
+The three-point improvement reflects the shift from opaque operations to complete visibility:
 - **Point 1:** Request tracing provides explainability—users and operators can understand what happened and why
 - **Point 2:** Quality monitoring provides confidence—the organization knows system accuracy in real-time
+- **Point 3:** Cost attribution provides accountability—every dollar of LLM spend traces to specific use cases

 Combined, these capabilities transform agents from black boxes into transparent systems where every decision has an explanation and every trend has visibility.